Mizuhara-Mito/intellij-keymap-tooltip/README.md

     - On macOS: `Cmd + K` then `Cmd + S`
     - On Windows/Linux: `Ctrl + K` then `Ctrl + S`
 2. In the search bar, type the exact shortcut that isn't working (e.g., `cmd+alt+l` on Mac).
 3. You will see a list of commands assigned to that shortcut.
-If you see a command other than `intellijKeymapTooltip.checkShortcut`, it's a conflict.
+If you see a command other than `intellijShortcutHint.checkShortcut`, it's a conflict.
 4. Right-click on the conflicting command and select **Remove Keybinding** to allow this extension to work.

 ## Installation

 1. Open **Visual Studio Code**.
 2. Go to the **Extensions** view (`Cmd+Shift+X`).
-3. Search for `intellij-keymap-tooltip`.
+3. Search for `IntelliJ Shortcut Hint`.
 4. Click **Install**.

 ## Contributing